MAJOR CERTIFICATION FAQ

 - When will I be able to see the Major Certification Form link in my portfolio and where will it appear?

-All active students will see the Major Certification Form link in their Wesleyan Career bucket.
+All active students will see the Major Certification Form link in their Academic Career bucket.
 If you are a freshman or first-semester sophomore who has not yet declared a major, when you click on the link you will see a blank page entitled Major Certification Form because there is no major information to display.

 - What happens when I declare a major?